DIYDave/HTTP-DateTime/README.md

 - User-selectable time zone and European daylight saving time.

 ## How does it work?
-On every request to a server, first a header is sent back as an answer.
+On every request to a web server, first a header is sent back as an answer.
 A request may be for example an API request on Youtube, on Openweathermap, or load request for a HTML page.

 Normally, this header is not used except possibly to ask the status of the request.
 Here's an example of a header for a API request on a Youtube server.
 (First part only)
 ```